Music of Missouri: 1990s

 The Primitives reorganized and transformed into Uncle Tupelo in the early 1990s.
 At the same time, Chicken Truck, an original outlaw country rock band, featuring Brian Henneman and drummer Mark Ortmann, was giving memorable performances in clubs such as Cicero's.
 Chicken Truck reorganized and became the indie roots rock band the Bottle Rockets in 1992.
 A country cover band called Coffee Creek linked all of these upstart bands.
 Coffee Creek was composed of Jay Farrar, Brian Henneman, Mike Heidorn, and Jeff Tweedy.

 Uncle Tupelo disbanded in 1994.
 Founding members of Uncle Tupelo formed Son Volt and Wilco after the split.

 Bottle Rockets became known for their hit songs, "Radar Gun", "$1,000 Car", and "I'll Be Comin' Around".
 Their success led to appearances on Late Night with Conan O'Brien performing one of their original songs and being featured in a comedic sketch.

 2000s

 After extensive remodeling, Cicero's, in the art district of University City, became what is currently known as Blueberry Hill's Duck Room.
 Chuck Berry performed there frequently until 2014, and the venue hosts national touring rock music artists.

 Angel Olsen is a folk and indie rock singer, songwriter, and guitarist who was raised in St. Louis.
 Nathaniel Rateliff was born in St. Louis and grew up in Hermann before initially relocating to Colorado to work with an evangelical ministry, after which he left religion and began pursuing music professionally.

+Music history

+Springfield has a rich and varied musical heritage, serving as a critical epicenter for mid-century country music broadcasting before fostering a vibrant underground garage rock and indie scene in the subsequent decades.

+The country music era (1950s)

+During the 1950s, Springfield rivaled Nashville as a premier hub for country and western music broadcasting.
+Under the executive leadership of media pioneer Si Siman and Ralph D. Foster, the city hosted the Ozark Jubilee, one of the first nationally televised country music variety shows, which broadcast live from the Jewell Theatre downtown from 1955 to 1960.
+This era also saw the rise of diverse local talent, such as The Philharmonics, a versatile African-American vocal quintet that regularly broke racial barriers on national telecasts during the decade.

+1960s garage rock and independent labels

+By the mid-1960s, Springfield's musical landscape diversified away from strict country variety into independent rock, rockabilly, and garage rock, driven by specialized regional boutique record labels and localized publishing houses.